Domestic Violence is caused by alcohol or drug use.

 Most abused women do anything and everything in their power to please their partner to avoid further violent episodes.
 Victims of Domestic Violence are vulnerable to further episodes of abuse regardless of their behaviour.

-Children aren’t really affected by family violence between their parents.
+Children aren’t really affected by Relationship Violence between their parents.

 There's nothing wrong with a sexist joke.